Patchyst/Patchyst.github.io/_posts/2020-02-11-RickRollInjection.md

 ![Keyboard-Injector](/images/injector.gif){:class="img-responsive"}

 One such device is the [Malduino](https://maltronics.com/collections/malduinos) by Maltronics.
-As the name suggests the Malduino is a "bad" Arduino setup using [Arduino's IDE](https://www.arduino.cc/en/main/software).
+As the name suggests the Malduino is a "bad" Arduino setup using [Arduino's IDE](https://www.arduino.cc/en/main/software). \n
+The Malduino Elite has 4 switches corresponding to binary values (0 off, 1 on).
+Depending on the switch combination a particular script named according to the combination will run.
+I.g.
+1010.txt
 ![malduino](/images/malduino_img.jpg){:class="img-responsive"}